iandevlin/mdn/video-player/video-player.md

 The custom control set will also support this functionality, with the addition of a stop button.

-Once again the HTML is quite straight forward, using an unordered list to enclose the controls each of which is a list item.
+Once again the HTML is quite straight forward, using an unordered list with ``list-style-type:none`` to enclose the controls each of which is a list item with ``float:left``.
 For the progress bar, the ``progress`` element is taken advantage of, with a fallback provided for browsers that don't support it (e.g. IE8 and IE9).
 This list is inserted after the ``video`` element, but inside the ``figure`` element (this is important for the fullscreen functionality, which is explained later on).

 ```html
 <ul id="video-controls" class="controls">